credativ/pg_checksums/README.md

 ==========================================================================

 `pg_checksums` is based on the `pg_verify_checksums` and `pg_checksums`
 programs available in PostgreSQL version 11 and from 12, respectively.
-It cat verify, activate or deactivate checksums.
+It can verify, activate or deactivate checksums.
 Activating requires all database blocks to be read and all page headers to be updated, so can take a long time on a large database.